rvarago/rvarago.github.io/_posts/2019-12-19-algebraic-data-types-and-data-modelling.md

 The idea of composing product and sum types is fairly powerful and can unlock new design possibilities that are interesting to have in our toolbox.

-ADTs are particularly suitable when designing state machines (e.g. game engines, communication protocols, etc. That is the case when states are allowed to share some attributes (product), but some attributes only make sense in specific states (sum).
+ADTs are particularly suitable when designing state machines, e.g. game engines, communication protocols, etc. That is the case when states are allowed to share some attributes (product), but some attributes only make sense in specific states (sum).

-Furthermore, there are other, albeit more exotic, kinds of ADTs built on top of products and sums, for instance, PI types, where types can depend on values.
-PI types can help us to define powerful invariants that are verified at compile-time.
-I would recommend checking them out.
+Furthermore, there are other, albeit more exotic, kinds of ADTs built on top of products and sums, for instance, PI types, where types can depend on values, which can help us to define powerful invariants that are verified at compile-time.

-ADTs are useful tools to keep in mind.
-Quite often they can be used to solve real-world problems and help us to write more expressive and correct code by binding possible states and their values together.
-By allowing the type-system to work on our behalf, we can banish illegal states even before it our code gets executed.
+ADTs are useful tools to keep in mind, as they can be used to solve real-world problems and help us to write more expressive and correct code by binding possible states and their values together.
+By allowing the type-system to work on our behalf, we can banish illegal states even before our code gets executed.

 Lastly, it's up to you, my fellow developer, to decide which tools fit better into each requirement that you happen to be working on.
-Know your alternatives (no pun intended) and choose them wisely.
+Know your alternatives and choose them wisely.

 ## References